 After August 4th, and by August 8th, 2014

 Participants will meet again with the faculty mentor to discuss their “almost final” draft.
 You will then prepare the final version of your portfolio (TPv5) for display at graduation.

 The entire group will meet for a1-hour lunch meeting.
-The purpose of the meeting is: a) to share experiences in teaching-portfolio creation; b) to prepare you to mentor others at future workshops; and c) for Dr. Lim to issue teaching certificates to those who were pre-qualified by their attendance at the Spring Teaching Workshops and who have successfully completed their portfolios.
+The purpose of the meeting is: a) to share experiences in teaching-portfolio creation; b) to prepare you to mentor others at future workshops; and c) for Dr. Lim to issue certificates to those who have successfully completed their portfolios.